The Dalyell Scholars stream is the University’s flagship program for high-achieving students across all disciplines.

-With advanced coursework, mentoring, networking, international project collaboration and a range of other enrichment opportunities, the Daylell Scholars program rewards recent school leavers who achieved an ATAR (or equivalent) of 98+.
+With advanced coursework, interdisciplinary research, mentoring, networking, international project collaboration and a range of other enrichment opportunities, the Daylell Scholars stream rewards recent school leavers who achieved an ATAR (or equivalent) of 98+.

-Entry to the program is by invitation, however there is one course in science you can apply for, the Bachelor of Science/Bachelor of Advanced Studies (Dalyell Scholars including Mathematical Sciences).
+Entry to the stream is by invitation, however there is one course in science you can apply for, the Bachelor of Science/Bachelor of Advanced Studies (Dalyell Scholars including Mathematical Sciences).

 Find out more about opportunities available to Daylell Scholars and admissions requirements.